EmilioBG76/Project03_46W38/README.md

 - NREL5MWWindTurbine and NREL15MWWindTurbine: both represent a specific type of wind turbine, NREL 5MW and 15MW reference wind turbines.
 Includes functionalities, attributes and wind turbine characteristics.
-- WindResource: Works with the wind conditions at a specific location, taking raw wind data and provides wind speed and direction for a chosen height.
+- WindResource: works with the wind conditions at a specific location, taking raw wind data and provides wind speed and direction for a chosen height.
 In addition fit Weibull distribution.
 Enables interpolation and vertical extrapolation needed.
 Also includes attributes and methods.
-- WindDataLoader:  Necessary for data management, reading and organizing netCDF4 files for a specific year.
+- WindDataLoader: class necessary for data management, reading and organizing netCDF4 files for a specific year.
 Providing all wind data for the chosen year.
-Allows easy access and preparation to wind data provided&stored in netCDF4 format.
+Allows easy access and preparation to wind data provided and stored in netCDF4 format.
 Also includes attributes and methods.
-- WindAnalysisPlotter: Is the class for visualization of the wind data analized.
+- WindAnalysisPlotter: is the class for visualization of the wind data analized.
 Create folder structure for storing the results in a proper way.
 Generate the output plotting obtained for wind speed distributions and wind roses too.
 Includes attributes and methods.